epicweb-dev/epicshop/docs/configuration.md

 the `public` directory of your workshop repository.
 You can use media queries for light/dark themes in the `favicon.svg` file.

+### Open Graph Image

+To adjust the open graph image, simply add an `og/background.png` file and a `og/logo.svg` file to the `public` directory of your workshop repository.
+This image will have an opacity of `0.3` (with a black background) to ensure text overlay is legible.
+The workshop details will be overlayed on top of that image.

+Additionally, instructor details which you configure in the root `package.json` will be included in the open graph image.

 ## StackBlitz Configuration

 The `stackBlitzConfig` object can have the following properties: